Anne Cameron Mediation

 Family Law Dispute Resolution with Mediation and the Collaborative Process

 Divorce is one of the toughest things a family can go through, especially when there are children involved.
-At Cameron Law, I am dedicated to providing families with education about reduced-conflict solutions that can be used as alternatives to traditional litigation.
+At Cameron Law, I am dedicated to providing families with education about reduced-conflict solutions that can be used as alternatives to going to Court.

 In addition to mediation, Cameron Law provides 2-hour reduced fee Divorce Consultation Sessions for individuals or couples contemplating divorce who seek education about the divorce process and the issues in their case.